pedrou2000/reversi_artificial_intelligence/README.md

-# TITLE OF THE PROJECT
+# Artificial Intelligence for Reversi

 ## 1. Description of the Project